Garage Door Spring Repair Costs

-How to Know if the Garage Door Spring is Problematic?
+How Do I Know if the Garage Door Spring is Problematic?

 With your garage door going up and down multiple times in a day, it can cause a lot of wear and tear on your springs.
 Unfortunately, most owners take pushing their remote opener for granted.
 And when it acts up, you need a solution ASAP because you need your car out of the garage.
 But, most of all, you also need the door down again to protect your property and belongings.